OldsSourcesBackups/AolWebServer/README.md

 # AolWebServer fork on github

 This is the AOLserver 4.5 source distribution.
 AOLserver is available at https://sourceforge.net/projects/aolserver/, a SourceForge hosted site.

-RCS: @(#) $Id$

 Contents
 --------